Craig-Macomber/caith/README.md

 t[<list of numbers>] : enumeration of values considered as success

 Failure:
-f# : value under which it's counted as failure
+f# : value at of below which is considered as failure

 Repetition:
 a roll can be repeated with `^` operator: `(2d6 + 6) ^ 8` will roll eight times the expression.